gschmutz/kafka-workshop/08-working-with-springboot/README.md

 ![Alt Image Text](./images/spring-initializr.png "Spring Initializr")

-Click on **Generate Project** and unzip the ZIP file to a convientent location for development.
+Click on **Generate Project** and unzip the ZIP file to a convenient location for development.

 Once you have unzipped the project, you’ll have a very simple structure.

-Import the project as a Maven Project into your favorite IDE for further development.
+Import the project as a Maven Project into your favourite IDE for further development.

 ## Implement a Kafka Consumer in Spring
 Start by creating a simple Java class `KafkaEventConsumer` within the `com.trivadis.springboot.kafka.kafkatransform` package, which we will use to consume messages from Kafka.